 The activist movement pitted neighbor-against-neighbor, and caused divisive outrage against immigrants and poor rural people.

-Burns said Prohibition was much like the current scapegoating of Mexican immigrants rather than the politicians and corporations who have supported the practice for nearly a hundred years.
+Burns said Prohibition was much like the current scapegoating of immigrants.

 Prohibition was a breakdown in civility, said Burns.
 During prohibition, the spin was divisive, "What if immigrants drink and vote?"
 The racial, immigrant and religious card, now on the front burner again, was a sure fire way to polarize people.